-He could've gotten mad earlier this month when the team's flight to Tulsa was delayed by four hours and they didn't get to their hotel until 9:30 p.m.
+He could've gotten mad when the team's November flight to Tulsa was delayed by four hours and they didn't get to their hotel until 9:30 p.m.
 But was he really going to complain about air travel when he used to take the bus?
 There was a time, not that long ago, when he used diesel fuel to mark the lines on the field because paint was too expensive.

 A year ago, they lived in a hotel.
 So, yeah, they can handle just about anything.

 If they find a way to beat the Trojans -- college football royalty, a blue blood in the truest sense of the term -- imagine how big Fritz's smile will be.